How to Use Liquify Effect in Procreate: Expert Techniques Revealed

 “Crystals” is where things start to get really interesting.
 This one is actually pretty rare since I haven’t seen this type of liquification in any other software I’ve used, or at least not under the same name.

-But one interesting effect that this type of liquification can help achieve is a rippling or wave-like effect on the surface of clear water.
+But one interesting effect that this type of liquification can help achieve is a rippling or wave-like effect on clear water’s surface.
 If you paint rapidly oscillating left-right over a surface, it gets a ripple-like effect rather than the intended crystal shard-like effect.

 “Edge” is almost like “pinch” but instead just pulls in the surrounding pixels to a line instead of a point, almost seeming to fold two parts of the painting together.
 Almost as if the painting is cloth and someone pressed the edge of a thin rigid surface into it.
 This one can lead to some very interesting results.

 “Reconstruct” is again a bit self-explanatory.
-It just removes the liquification effect over whatever you run it on.
-For example; if you liquified something and it looks perfect, but is spilling over onto a nearby hard edge, you can draw with “reconstruct” over that edge and it will correct any liquification at that point without messing with the rest of the image.
+It just removes the liquefication effect over whatever you run it on.
+For example; if you liquified something and it looks perfect, but is spilling over onto a nearby hard edge, you can draw with “reconstruct” over that edge and it will correct any liquefication at that point without messing with the rest of the image.

-For better understanding check these following screenshots to learn how to Liquify in Procreate with step by step:
+For better understanding, check the following screenshots to learn how to Liquify in Procreate step by step:

 The option for Liquify can be easily found in the drop-down menu of ‘Adjustments’ at the top left part of the screen in Procreate.
 It will be available right above ‘Clone,’ another helpful tool.